hammj/pytomation/README.md

 Pytomation is an extensible device communication and automation system written in Python.
 It's uses include home automation and lighting control but is certainly not limited to that.
-It is supported on any platform that support Python ( Windows, Mac OS-X, Linux, etc )
+It is supported on any platform that support Python ( Windows, Mac OS-X, Linux, etc... )

 #### Supported
 Pytomation currently has support for the following hardware interfaces with